Interruption. Appearance and disappearance of man-made landscapes

 Do abandoned places remember people?

 There is nothing eternal in this world.
 All life is in constant motion, at the mercy of life and death.
 This also applies to man-made landscapes and sites as well as layers of relationships and memories attached to them.
 Once centers of life, areas of cultural and environmetal value, production buildings, meeting points and road networks – everything disconnects, fades away, is forgotten and grown over after a certain number of breaths in history.
 Memories and (sites of) memory keep on flickering for a moment like halos of stellar explosions before dying away.
 Name is the last to disappear.

 Curator Elo Liiv

 Samuelle Green’s work has always been multidisciplinary and focused on nature’s interaction with the human-made world.

-Scientist and nomadic creator
+Researcher and nomadic creator

 Elena Redaelli's practice lays on the sculpture and installation created through a deep relationship with a place and society.

 Michele Seffino works primarily on sound installations and time-based art.